Install and license Package Management

 VSTS | TFS 2018 | TFS 2017

 Package Management is an extension to VSTS and TFS.
-This means you'll need the Package Management extension installed in your account and have Package Management assigned to you in order to view, upload, and download packages.
+The Package Management extension comes pre-installed in both VSTS and TFS (2017 and 2018).

 Install Package Management in VSTS